tmcdigitech/dit7/content/microbit/tasks.md

 ---
-title: Activity 1 - Algorithms and Coding
+title: Task 1 - Algorithms and Coding
 ---

 You will need to submit your code for each activity to the [hand-in system](http://10.124.229.70:8000/) (only accessible from the school network).